osisoft/OSIsoft-Adapter-DNP3-Docs/V1/PI Adapter for DNP3 overview/PI Adapter for DNP3 supported features.md

 You may configure PI Adapter for DNP3 to read data from each of the following point types as defined in the DNP3 specification.
 The conformance level defined for a request of each of these points is also listed.
 Responses may be considered a different conformance level.
 Refer to the DNP3 specification for more details.

-**Note:** It is important that you do not configure the adapter to request data for point types that are unsupported by your outstation.
+**Note:** Do not configure the adapter to request data for point types that are unsupported by your outstation.

 | DNP3 point type | Static object group | Static object variations | Event object group | Event object group variations | DNP3 conformance level |
 | --------------- | ------------------- | ------------------------ | ------------------ | ----------------------------- | ---------------------- |